Jimako-e107-plugins/GTranslate/README.md

-# QTranslate
+# GTranslate

-QTranslate Widget implemented for e107 CMS
+GTranslate Widget implemented for e107 CMS

 See Wiki for more information.